akyuus/mkw-brstm-creator/README.md

 # mkw-brstm-creator
 This utility automatically generates MKWii BRSTMs from youtube links.
-Made using [NAudio](https://github.com/naudio/NAudio) (multi-channel handling), [NYoutubeDL](https://gitlab.com/BrianAllred/NYoutubeDL) (youtube-dl library for C#), and [VGAudio](https://github.com/Thealexbarney/VGAudio) (WAV to BRSTM conversion).
+Made using [NAudio](https://github.com/naudio/NAudio) (multi-channel handling), [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) (youtube download feature), [FFMpeg.NET](https://github.com/cmxl/FFmpeg.NET) (ffmpeg wrapper for C#), and [VGAudio](https://github.com/Thealexbarney/VGAudio) (WAV to BRSTM conversion).

 ## Dependencies
-You need to have [youtube-dl](https://youtube-dl.org/) and [ffmpeg](https://ffmpeg.org/download.html) in your system path for the application to work.
+You need to have [ffmpeg](https://ffmpeg.org/download.html) in your system path for the application to work.
+Additionally, the ffmpeg.exe binary needs to be located at **C:\Program Files (x86)\ffmpeg\bin\ffmpeg.exe**.

 ## Usage
-I recommend running the project with `dotnet run`.
+I recommend running the project with `dotnet run`, or using the binary in the releases section.
 Afterwards, select the track you'd like to create a BRSTM for and paste a youtube link to your song when prompted.
 The resulting BRSTMs will be placed in `.\brstms`.

-By default, the application will increase the volume by **7 dB** and speed up the song by a factor of **1.15** for the final lap.
-I plan on adding more customization in the future.
+The application will allow you to increase the volume by a factor of 0-10 dB and speed up the song for the final lap, using a multiplier from 1.05-1.30 inclusive.
+I plan on adding additional customization features in the future.